-- Applications should be made within one year of the crash date unless an exception is granted by the Secretary of Transportation.
+- Applications should be made within one year of the crash date unless an exception is granted.

 - Only one sign per incident will be erected.
 In the case of multiple victims a larger sign may be used to include all names on one plaque.